sakshamtyagi767/student-record-system-cpp/README.md

 ---

-*Built as a portfolio project demonstrating intermediate C++ skills for software engineering internship applications.*
+*Built as a portfolio project demonstrating intermediate C++ skills for software engineering *